vrodriguezf/TII-2017/README.md

 ### Run configuration GUI

 This is the main file inherited from the PetriNet Simulator [PetriNetSim](https://github.com/zamzam/PetriNetSim).
+Click the "Open" button and select the file `resources/WFNetOP/TII_EBO.pnml` to load the WF-Net-based OP used in the article.

+Select a transition, right click on it and go to the tab "APFE" in order to see how the guard condition associated to that transition is implemented.

+## Contact

+For any questions about the use of the code or the creation of new WF-Net based Operating Procedures, please contact me by email or add a new issue in this repository.